gillesvs/librelink/README.md

 ## Configuration is done in the UI

+You need à librelinkUp account to use this integration

 - Using username (mail) and password of the librelinkUp account.
 - A token will be retreived for the duration of the HA session.